applecuckoo/random-stuff/README.md

 > This commit was signed with the committer’s verified signature.

-That means that I will have made a commit from my laptop or my desktop through GitHub Desktop or VS Code, as both my computers have a SSH key tied to them.
+That means that I will have made a commit from my laptop or my desktop through GitHub Desktop or VS Code, as both my computers have a cryptographic key tied to them.

 Otherwise, it will say this: